Why NWEF?

 Government is helped when citizens are educated but citizens are not best served when their only opportunity is government education.

-Faith and morality form character and are essential elements of human flourishing and civil society.
+Ethics and Moral Values form character and are essential elements of human flourishing and civil society.

 Appropriations